Ajay-rawat-op/hotel-booking/README.md

 A fully responsive hotel booking website built using the **MERN Stack** (MongoDB, Express.js, React, Node.js).
 This platform allows users to browse hotel rooms, make bookings, and manage reservations efficiently.

+"This project is a hotel booking website where users can explore hotel rooms, book them by filling out a form, and manage their bookings easily.
+It's built using modern technologies like React for the frontend and Node.js with MongoDB for storing booking information."

 ---

 ## ✨ Features